Bacitracin/ neomycin/ polymyxin ointment

 Use bacitracin/neomycin/polymyxin ointment as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- If you miss a dose of bacitracin/neomycin/polymyxin ointment, use it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of bacitracin/neomycin/polymyxin ointment and you are using it regularly, use it as soon as possible.
+If it is almost time for the next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use bacitracin/neomycin/polymyxin ointment.